Adapted Physical Activity Minor

-The Leadership Minor encourages students to pursue excellence in their chosen major while also seeking proficiency as strengths-driven leaders.
-Students in the minor learn about whole-person development, leadership and virtue, the role of personal strengths and skills in leadership, and how to lead as agents of change.
+Pursue excellence in your chosen major while also seeking proficiency as a strengths-driven leader as you learn about whole-person development, leadership and virtue, the role of personal strengths and skills in leadership, and how to lead as an agent of change.

 Students in either the B.A. in Psychology or B.S. in Psychology attain a greater understanding of human behavior, acquiring skills applicable to a variety of professional areas or graduate and doctoral studies.

 Immerse yourself in the study of human thought and behavior, which is applicable to a broad variety of education and career paths.